joakimk/minimapper/README.md

 If you're following good style, you're probably already pushing all knowledge of ActiveRecord down into your models or model-layer classes and away from controllers and mailers, etc. This takes it a step further and let's you work with your models without loading rails or needing a database.

 Minimapper is a partial [repository-pattern](http://martinfowler.com/eaaCatalog/repository.html) implementation.
-It implements repository and data mappers, but skips the critera builders.
+It implements repositories and data mappers but not critera builders.

 ## Keeping it small